 3. Why a Temporary Program?

 A Parklet is a temporary structure and is not meant to be permanent.
 It needs to be movable, have access beneath for cleaning and for drainage and also to be re-movable.
 The initial permit will be for one year, with up to two annual renewals contingent upon the Permit Holder meeting its Maintenance Agreement.
 Parklet renewals will be charged an annual Renewal Fee.
-After three years, the Parklet permit may be rescinded and offered in another suitable location, in order to make this temporary street enhancement available throughout the City.
+After three years, the Parklet permit may be extended as part of the more permanent program.

 4. How were the current Parklets chosen?

-Planning staff evaluate the Parklet proposals based on the following criteria:
+Planning staff evaluated the Parklet proposals based on the following criteria:

 1) Good location – is the proposed Parklet likely to be well used and active

 2) How it enhances the aesthetic quality of the streetscape